alexgoussev/maja_gitlab/README.md

 * -e (aaaammdd) is the last date to process within the time serie-s
 * -z directly uses zipped L1C files

-Caution, *when a product has more than 90% of clouds, the L2A is not issued*.
-However, a folder with _NOTVALD_ in the filename is created.
+Caution, *when a product has more than 90% of clouds, the L2A is not issued* - This results in the output folders to contain only a metadata (MTD*xml) file but no rasters/images.

 ### Known Errors

 Some Sentinel-2 L1C products lack the angle information which is required by MAJA.
 In this case, MAJA stops processing with an error message.
 This causes issues particularly in the backward mode.
-These products were acquired in February and March 2016 and have not been reprocessed by ESA (despite repeated asks from my side).
+These products were acquired in February and March 2016 and have not been reprocessed by ESA (despite repeated requests).
 You should remove them from the folder which contains the list of L1C products to process.

-We still have some difficulties with detecting the edges of the swath, which results in false detections of clouds or shadows on the edges.
-We hope to solve this shortly.

 <a name="doc"></a>
 ## GIPPs files

-MAJA uses GIPPs files to configure the different algorithms of the chain.
+MAJA uses GIPP-files (Ground Image Processing Parameters) to configure the different algorithms of the chain.
 You can find some sets here :

 http://tully.ups-tlse.fr/olivier/gipp_maja/tree/master/

 <a name="doc"></a>
-## 5 - Generation the documentation
+## 5 - Generate the documentation

 The documentation can be compiled by setting the cmake flag `BUILD_DOCS=ON`.
 It is deactivated by default.